Chenyungchin/Chenyungchin.github.io/_pages/about.md

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am an undergraduate student at National Taiwan University, majoring in electrical engineering.
+I have achieved a major GPA of 4.28 out of 4.30 and am honored to be recognized as an honorary member of Phi Tau Phi Scholastic Society (for top 1% of college graduates).
 I am currently working in the <a href='https://sites.google.com/eecs.ee.ntu.edu.tw/eecslab'>Energy-Efficient Circuits and Systems Lab, NTU</a>, advised by <a href="https://www.ee.ntu.edu.tw/profile1.php?teacher_id=943022">Prof. Tsung-Te Liu</a>, and the <a href="https://sites.google.com/keio.jp/keio-csg/home?authuser=0">Computing and Sensing Group, Keio (Japan)</a>, advised by <a href="https://www.st.keio.ac.jp/en/tprofile/elec/yoshioka_kentaro.html">Prof. Kentaro Yoshioka</a>.

-My research interests span In-memory Computing, Neural Network Processor, and Computer Architecture.
+My research interests span <strong>Memory-Centric Computing, Neural Network Processor, and Computer Architecture</strong>.
 I like to design new and cool stuff.
 In my free time, I like to travel, do some sports, play puzzle-solving games, and explore new dessert shops.

-Currently, I am actively seeking a Ph.D. program for the Fall of 2024!
+Currently, I am actively seeking a Ph.D. program for the Fall of 2024.

+Here is my <a href="assets/pdf/CHEN_YUNG_CHIN_CV.pdf">Curriculum Vitae</a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.